-Louisa C. Moats, Project director, NICHD from Reading IS Rocket Science
+Louisa C. Moats, Project director, NICHD, from Reading IS Rocket Science

 Traditional approaches to reading instruction have fallen short of the mark, leaving 40% of this country's fourth graders without the basic reading skills to pass nationally standardized tests.
 As a result, improving literacy skills has moved to the forefront of national educational priorities in recent years.

-In 2002, the Reading First Initiative of the "No Child Left Behind Act" established national goals for high-quality, comprehensive reading instruction in kindergarten through third grade.
-And in 2004, the "Individuals with Disabilities Education Act" (IDEA) was reauthorized, emphasizing the need for early intervention and the identification of communication disorders in young children who are at high risk for reading failure.
-Together, these acts have dramatically heightened the need for "highly qualified teachers" who are educational leaders trained in research-based practices designed to maximize the development of both spoken language (speaking and listening) and written language (reading and writing) skills in young children.
+The 2002 Reading First Initiative of the No Child Left Behind Act established national goals for high-quality, comprehensive reading instruction in kindergarten through third grade.
+The reauthorized Individuals with Disabilities Education Act emphasized the need for early intervention and the identification of communication disorders in young children who are at high risk for reading failure.
+Together, these acts have dramatically heightened the need for highly qualified teachers who are educational leaders trained in research-based practices designed to maximize the development of both spoken and written language skills in young children, adolescents and adults.